-CAs' Public keys are delivered to the CCA as a PKCS#10 certificate request.
-The signature on the PKCS#10 request is verified to confirm that the CA is in possession of the private key associated with each public key delivered.
-A certificate is then signed by the CCA and issued to the CA in the format as specified in 7.1.
+CAs' Public keys are transported to the CCA as a PKCS#10 certificate request In CD along with a formal letter from authorised representative of CA . .
+A Public Key Certificate is then signed by the CCA and issued to the CA in the format as specified in 7.1.